J3698/j3698.github.io/_posts/2021-07-18-the-infrastructure-loading-data-and-writing-models.markdown

 layout: post
 title: "The Infrastructure: Loading Data and Writing Models"
 date: 2021-07-18
-edited: 2021-07-18
+edited: 2021-08-24
 categories: adain
 thumb: /pics/thumb26.png
 ---

 A few decades ago (at least that's what it seems like) I explained AdaIn, a neural style-transfer method that I'm reimplementing for the OAK-1.
 I've finally got a model up and running, but there's quite a lot to write about.
 So in this post, after a quick recap I'll focus on loading the dataset and writing some models.
 The post after this one should be live in about a week or so.

-Note that this post is a bit more technical than the last; you should be able to roughly follow the next post even without reading this one.
-Also, note that my goal is to go over what parts of the code are relevant to AdaIn, not to teach PyTorch from scratch.
+Note that this post is a bit more technical than the last; you should be able to follow the rest of the project even if you skip it.
+Additionally, note that my goal is to go over what parts of the code are relevant to AdaIn, not to teach PyTorch from scratch.

 ## Recap